jpedro/jpedro.github.io/bash-dispatch.md

 cmd.help() {
-  echo "You ask for help regarding ${1:-something}..." echo echo "Usage: something <command>" echo echo "Commands:" echo "    list     # List all files in the home directory" }
+  echo "You ask for help regarding ${1:-something}..." echo echo "USAGE: please <command>" echo echo "COMMANDS:" echo "    list          # List all files in the home directory" echo "    other         # Does something else" echo "    help [WHAT]   # It supposed to help with WHAT" }

 cmd.other() {